Edentulism - Adult Tooth Loss

 What is Edentulism?

-Edentulism is the condition of having no teeth.
+Edentulism is the condition of having missing teeth.
+Edentulism in adults refers to missing some permanent teeth (known as partially edentulous) or missing all teeth (known as completely edentulous).
+This can be a natural occurrence when someone is born without the tooth bud(s) necessary to develop permanent teeth, or teeth could be lost due to an accident, gum disease, extensive tooth decay, or an underlying health condition.
 Newborn babies are considered edentulous since their teeth are hidden under their gums.
-Edentulism in adults refers to missing some permanent teeth (partially edentulous) or missing all teeth (completely edentulous).
-This can be a natural occurrence when someone is born without the tooth bud(s) necessary to develop permanent teeth, or teeth could be lost due to an accident, bone loss, gum disease, poor oral hygiene, or an underlying health condition.

 Our teeth serve several important functions:

-- Facial Structure - aside from flashing a smile full of teeth for social media, teeth help maintain the structure of the jawbone and length of the face.
-A sunken and hollow appearance of a face may be the result of having missing teeth.
+- Facial Structure - In addition to affecting your personal appearance, your teeth help maintain the jawbone and length of your face.
+A sunken and hollow appearance may be the result of missing teeth.

 Early signs include: